tmobile/jazz-installer/README.md

         Do you need full stack including network(Y/N): Y

      If Y

       then the installer will go for [Full Stack Installation](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#full-stack-installation)- Creates Network and the rest of the stack.

       **No futher steps are needed and the Installer Wizard will trigger the Installation of the Framework.**

       **Please refer [Installation Status](#installation---status) section to know the Installater status.**

     If N

       then follow the further Wizard prompts to install the Framework with existing network.

     3.3) Do you want to make use existing Jenkins and Bitbucket Server

-      Then follow the prompts to provide further details:

-        Do you have existing Jenkins and Bitbucket Server(Y/N): N We will create Jenkins and Bitbucket Servers using the Network Stack you provided Please have vpc,subnet and cidr blocks handy Please provide VPC id: vpc-e1b9b784
+        Do you have existing Jenkins and Bitbucket Server(Y/N): N

-        Please provide subnet id: subnet-c5caafee
-        Please provide CIDR BLOCK: 172.31.0.0/16
+     If N

+      then the installer will go for [Installation with existing Network](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-network).

+      **No futher steps are needed and the Installer Wizard will trigger the Installation of the Framework.**

       **With the above details - the Installer Wizard will trigger the Installation of the Framework.**

-      If N - is the option then

-      6.1.
-Please refer [Installation with existing network](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-network) - Uses existing network to build the stack.

-      6.2.  **Please refer [Installation Status](#installation---status) section to know the Installation status.**

-7) Use existing Jenkins and Bitbucket Server option = Y

-        Do you have existing Jenkins and Bitbucket Server(Y/N): Y

-      If Y - is the option then
+    If Y

-      7.1.
-Please refer [Installation with existing Jenkins and Bitbucket servers](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-jenkins-and-bitbucket-servers) - Uses existing Jenkins and Bitbucket Servers (as provided) to build the stack. **And provide more Wizard options.**
+      then the installer will go for [Installation with existing Jenkins and Bitbucket servers](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-jenkins-and-bitbucket-servers) - Uses existing Jenkins and Bitbucket Servers (as provided) to build the stack.

-      7.2.
-Please refer [Installation Status](#installation---status) section to know the Installation status.
+      **No futher steps are needed and the Installer Wizard will trigger the Installation of the Framework.**

+      **With the above details - the Installer Wizard will trigger the Installation of the Framework.**

 ## Installation - status